UCSD-RHC-Lab/GARRY/GARRY-MatlabWebsocket/README.md

 MatlabWebSocket
 ===============

+This is a library based on jebej's MatlabWebSocket implementation.
+Link is in the root repository README.

 MatlabWebSocket is a simple library consisting of a websocket server and client for MATLAB  built on [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket), a java implementation of the websocket protocol.
 Encryption is supported with self-signed certificates made with the java keytool.

 Installation and Uninstallation